Welcome to England

 Police and Crime Commissioners

-The RSPCA also works with a number of Police and Crime Commissioners and the Association of Police and Crime Commissioners (APCC) to advise and assist on various issues including rural and wildlife crime as well as animal cruelty.
+The RSPCA also works with a number of Police and Crime Commissioners and the National Police Chiefs Council (NPCC) to advise and assist on various issues including rural and wildlife crime as well as animal cruelty.
 Please do take a look around our pages for briefings and information.
 If you require any further information please contact firstname.lastname@example.org

 The RSPCA works with Ministers, civil servants, MPs and Peers as well as their research teams providing information for legislative debates, questions, departmental consultations and policy inquiries.
-We regularly attend meetings to brief decision makers as well as hold an annual parliamentary reception to draw key animal welfare issues to their attention.
+We regularly attend meetings to brief decision makers as well as hold various events to draw key animal welfare issues to their attention.
 Please do take a look around our pages for briefings and information.
 If you require any further information please contact email@example.com